 From BBC, refugee crisis to FTA: Hypocritical perfidy of British political class and India's colonial hangover

-Even though the fear of accusations of racial motivation and increasingly Islamophobia, has seized the UK, like the Covid pandemic, the fault lies in the situation largely within India, which remains in awe of its colonial rulers
+Even though the fear of accusations of racial motivation and increasing Islamophobia, has seized the UK, like the Covid pandemic; the fault lies in the situation largely within India, which remains in awe of its colonial rulers

 Britain’s Indian-origin Home Secretary, the Home Minister, Suella Braverman, a great admirer of the country’s blood soaked imperial past, had recently announced boat people coming to its shores across the channel would automatically be disqualified from claiming asylum.
 The idea enjoys widespread support of ordinary voters, fed up with young migrant men of overwhelmingly Muslim heritage being housed near their homes and at unconscionable cost to the taxpayer.